Mid-America Bully Breed Rescue is a small foster-based rescue.

 Still thinking about giving up your pet?

-No matter what the reason you feel it’s necessary to give up your pet, there’s 1,000 reasons why you shouldn’t.
+No matter the reason you feel it necessary to give up your pet, there’s so many more reasons why you shouldn’t.
 If you need help with behavioral problems, ask for guidance or a referral.
 We can recommend a trainer or behaviorist to assist you.
-If you’re moving, take the time to find a place that will accept you and your pet.
+If you’re moving, find a place that will accept you and your pet.
 There’s always a solution if you take the time to look for one.